Collectible Watch Brands: The Collector’s Guide to Brands and Models

 A. Lange & Söhne, a German luxury watch manufacturer established in 1845, is known for its distinctive design language, characterized by off-center dials, oversized date windows, and impeccable finishing.
 The brand’s timepieces are often compared to fine works of art.

 Rolex, founded in 1905, is perhaps the most recognizable luxury watch brand in the world.
 The brand is synonymous with precision, reliability, and prestige, with iconic models like the Submariner, Daytona, and GMT-Master II being highly sought-after by collectors.
+The Rolex Submariner is particularly significant within the context of luxury watch history and collectibility.

 Omega, founded in 1848, has a rich history of innovation and adventure, having served as the official timekeeper of the Olympic Games since 1932 and being the first watch worn on the moon during the Apollo 11 mission in 1969.
 The brand’s Speedmaster, Seamaster, and Constellation collections are among the most popular and collectible.